 ---|---|---|---|

-The prize money for the mixed doubles tournament in Paris has not been confirmed yet so the below prize money is based on 2021 amounts.
+The prize money for the mixed doubles tournament in Paris is detailed below.

 Achievement | € | ATP Points | WTA Points |